BJ's Wholesale Club Holdings Inc. (BJ) Shares Up Despite Recent Market Volatility

 Credit Suisse gave a rating of “Neutral” to BJ, setting the target price at $75 in the report published on December 20th of the previous year.

-Volatility was left at 2.14%, however, over the last 30 days, the volatility rate increased by 2.13%, as shares sank -0.43% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.42% upper at present.
+Volatility was left at 1.95%, however, over the last 30 days, the volatility rate increased by 2.08%, as shares surge +0.99% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.10% upper at present.

 Insider Trading